Accessing Road Zone Category 1 Roads – VicRoads to have a greater say

 Until recently, the Victorian Civil and Administrative Tribunal (VCAT) had interpreted clause 52.29 as only applying if there was a physical alteration to access.
-Our e-Alert in January 2012 explained the position that had been taken, and has continued to be taken by the Tribunal.
+We have previously explained the position that had been taken, and has continued to be taken by the Tribunal.

 We expect that Peninsula Blue Developments will now be preferred.

 In Peninsula Blue Developments, VCAT considered that clause 52.29 not only applied to a physical change to access, but also to any change to the use or development that may result in changes to the opportunity for traffic to approach or enter the road differently.